ezaki/chap/README.md

 Object Storage Service    | Not yet.
 Database Hosting Service  | Not yet.
 DNS Service               | Done!
 You can use it.
-Mail Hosting Service      | Not yet.
+Mail Hosting Service      | Done!
+You can use it.

 ## Getting Started